-The second book in my three-volume series on School & College Curriculum Design is out very soon!
+The second book in my three-volume series on School & College Curriculum Design is out now!

 It tackles ‘curriculum implementation’ and is aimed at leaders and teachers in primary, secondary and further education settings.